 Interspersed with performances at the Louder Than a Bomb hip hop poetry festival, author and activist Kevin Coval describes the importance of art in changing the world.
 He traces the history of the hip hop movement back to the 1960s educational failure in the South Bronx.
 Coval also explains how art empowers youth to see their lives as important and to remake the world.

-Hip Hop as a Tool of Social Justice
+- Title: Hip Hop as a Tool of Social Justice

 - Online pub date:

 - Subject: Social Justice, Public Opinion, Social Change & Modernization (general)

 - Duration: 00:30:49